Bas-Rhin: Museums

 The Alsatian Museum: A museum of art and popular traditions.
 There is a large collection of utilitarian objects, decorative objects, as well as costumes that depict everyday life in Alsace in the 18th and 19th centuries.

 The Strasbourg Museum of Modern and Contemporary Art: Located in the heart of the city of Strasbourg, the Museum of Modern and Contemporary houses nearly 18,000 works divided into three departments: fine arts, graphic art, and photography.
 Some of the greatest innovators of the 20th century are on display.

 The Tomi Ungerer Museum: there is a large collection of drawings, archives, magazines, and toys donated to his hometown by the French illustrator Tomi Ungerer.
 It also hosts temporary exhibitions.

 The Palais Rohan: The Rohan Palace was built between 1731 and 1742 at the request of Armand de Rohan-Soubise, Cardinal and Bishop of Strasbourg, who made his residence in the historic heart of the city.
 It also hosts the Arts and Crafts Museum, Archaeological Museum, and the Museum of Fine Arts.

 Second homes

-As of 2019, 3.2% of available housing in the department were second homes.
+As of 2020, 3.3% of available housing in the department were second homes.

+Transport

+Airport

+Bas-Rhin is served by Strasbourg Airport, providing direct routes to major domestic destinations as well as international destinations in Europe and northern Africa.
+The airport is linked to the Gare de Strasbourg by a frequent train service.
+However, other airports such as EuroAirport Basel Mulhouse Freiburg, Karlsruhe/Baden-Baden Airport and Stuttgart Airport are also used by air travellers from the department.

 Popular traditions

 The stork

 The stork is the emblematic bird of Alsace.
 According to legend, it brings newborn babies wrapped in a cloth tightly in its beak.
-Having disappeared from the local habitat; it has now returned, being protected and has become an integral part of the landscape.
+Having disappeared from the local habitat, it has now returned, being protected, and has become an integral part of the landscape.
 They can be seen mostly on the roofs of public buildings and more on houses.